Our reference: D2019/004601

-Request for variation from the Guidelines on Data Matching in Australian Government Administration
+Request for exemption from Guidelines on Data Matching in Australian Government Administration

-I refer to your correspondence of 28 January 2016 regarding the Australian Taxation Office’s (ATO) Lifestyle assets 2013–14 and 2014–15 data matching program (the data matching program) and associated protocol.
+I refer to your letter dated 1 May 2019 regarding the Australian Taxation Office’s (ATO) Lifestyle assets 2013-14 and 2014-15 financial years data matching program protocol.

-- limit the ATO’s ability to identify taxpayers who may be subject to administrative action, resulting in loss of public revenue.
+- inhibit the ATO’s ability to identify taxpayers who may be subject to administrative action and therefore result in loss of public revenue

 I approve the ATO’s request to retain information collected during the data matching program for a period longer than 90 days.
-I have agreed to this exemption on the understanding that the information will not be retained beyond 30 June 2019, unless a further exemption is approved.
+I have agreed to this exemption on the understanding that the information will not be retained beyond five years from the receipt of the last instalment of data files from the data provider, unless a further exemption is approved.

-This exemption is only applicable to the Lifestyle assets 2013–14 and 2014–15 data matching program.
+The exemption is only applicable to the data collected for the Lifestyle assets 2013-14 and 2014-15 financial years data matching program protocol.

 Publication on the OAIC website

-Under Guideline 10.6, it is my normal practice to make exemption requests publicly available.
-I note that the ATO has stated in the protocol that is does not require the variation request to be kept confidential and, as such, this letter will be published on the OAIC website.
+Under Guideline 10.6, it is the OAIC’s normal practice to make exemption requests publicly available.
+The ATO has advised it does not request that this advice be kept confidential and, as such, the OAIC will make it publicly available on the OAIC website.

 Australian Information Commissioner